Ten Automation Trends For 2024: What’s Next?(UPDATED)

 The distributed workforce has developed from an emergency solution to a lived reality.
 Productivity is still the top priority.
 Instead of just creating the best possible experience in the office, companies need to establish smooth digital processes.
 This new paradigm increases the need for digital productivity tools.
 The way employees print documents is also changing.

 More and more companies are shifting their printing needs from individual devices to cloud-based servers to make this possible everywhere.
-Gartner predicts end-user spending on public cloud services will be $ 396 billion in 2021.
-They will increase by 21.7 per cent to $ 482 billion in 2023.
-Employees are no longer tied to notebooks or large devices on-site to print documents – thanks to the cloud functions integrated into intelligent document processing solutions.
+Gartner predicts end-user spending on public cloud services was $396 billion in 2021, increasing by 21.7 percent to $482 billion.
+Thanks to the cloud functions integrated into intelligent document processing solutions, employees are no longer tied to notebooks or large devices on-site to print documents.

 Integrated Supply Chains Require Investments In Technology